-Most shark encounters typically occur in nearshore waters where most people go.
-Swimmers encounter sharks inshore of a sandbar, between sandbars or near drop offs to deeper water.
-Surfers typically encounter sharks on the seaward side of the waves also near deeper water where larger free swimming sharks can approach without being observed.
+Most shark ecounters typically occur in near-shore coastal waters where most people go.
+Swimmers commonly encounter sharks inshore of a sandbar or near drop offs to deeper water.
+Surfers typically encounter sharks on the seaward side of the waves near deeper water where the larger free swimming sharks can approach without being observed.
 A vast majority of victims do not see the shark until it initiates the encounter.

-Modern sharks have been on this earth for over 200 million years and humans for around 200 thousand years (the earliest human remains found to date are 200,000 years old.
-However, it is only in the last century that people have regularly entered the ocean on mass to swim.
-Sharks do not eat people regularly, nor are humans in the water for long enough to allow sharks to eat humans consistently to include them in their natural diet.
-In some cases sharks have consumed humans but this is a rare event.
-Records for Australia since 1791 indicate only 201 unprovoked fatalities occurred over that time (220 years) and only 42 cases were recorded where the body was not recovered and presumed eaten.
-There are also cases where sharks have removed a limb from avictim only to spit it out and swim away.
-If sharks did eat humans as part of their natural diet there would be tens of thousands of people attacked and eaten every year and this clearly does not occur.
+Modern sharks have been on this earth for over 200 million years whereas humans have only been around for about 200,000 years (earliest recorded human remains found).
+However, it is only in the last century that people have entered the oceans on mass to swim - in Australia it was illegal to swim at the beach before 1904.
+Humans are not part of a sharks natural diet and sharks do not eat people regularly enough to sustain their energy requirements.
+There are some instances wher a shark has consumed a human or was suspected of eating a human but these are rare events.
+Records analysed since 1791 indicate only 37 case where the human body was not recovered.
+There are also case where the limb of a victim was removed only to be spat out and the shark swim away.
+If a shark did eat humans as part of their natural diet they would have to eat many thousands of people each year and this clearly does not occur.
 Humans can only be considered an accidental prey item.

 Estimating the number of Sharks in Our Oceans.

 The simple answer is that there is still no well defined way of estimating the number of sharks in our oceans.
-In relation to the shark species known to bite humans there is no scientific evidence that indicates an increase in numbers for those species.
+In relation to the shark species known to bite humans there is no scientific evidence that indicates an increase in the numbers for those species fished.
 It is also known that sharks generally do not have the capacity to increase in numbers quickly.
 The shark’s life history (long lived, slow growing, late age at maturity and give birth to only a few offspring) means that shark populations cannot increase rapidly and so sudden explosions in the population of sharks is not possible.
 Sharks have a low resilience to fishing pressure and their capacity for recruitment makes it extremely hard for sharks to recover from overfishing (targeted and unmanaged shark fisheries, finning, long line fishing, etc).
-This is evident with the protection of the harmless Grey Nurse Shark along the east coast of Australia which have not recovered to anywhere near natural population numbers in over 25 years.
+This is evident with the protection of the harmless Grey Nurse Shark in 1984 along the east coast of Australia which still shows no sign of recovered over the last 30 years.